atom/atom/docs/advanced/globals.md

   * workspace:
       Manipulate and query the state of the user interface for the current window.
 Open editors, manipulate panes.
-  * workspaceView:
-      Similar to workspace, but provides access to the root of all views in the current window.
   * project:
       Access the directory associated with the current window.
 Load editors, perform project-wide searches, register custom openers for special file